Arizona Field Ornithologist

 Try this example to experiment:

-To use Quicktime Plugin to Play Song: Click on a species name to launch a new window and use the more full featured Quicktime Plugin (press your browser's back button to return)
+To use a bowser plugin, such as Quicktime, to play a song: Click on a species name to launch a new window and use your broswer's audio plugin to play the song (press your browser's back button to return)

 To Play the Song with Other MP3 Players: Download the song and use any MP3 player software (iTunes, etc) to play the song.
 We recommend the Raven Lite player for birdsongs (see sidebar)